The Cost of Misposition

 Reality begins to form.
 How the Advocate is perceived shapes what they can observe — and what they can say about it.

 The Advocate observes patterns across the organization.
-They have access to leadership and the freedom to surface uncomfortable truths.
-Their independence creates psychological safety for honest conversations.
+They have a clear path to the sponsor and room to raise difficult topics directly.
+That clarity supports honest conversations.

 The Advocate becomes "one of us" — which means they inherit the team's constraints.
-They see problems but have no independent channel to escalate.
-Speaking up means risking their position.
+They see problems but have no agreed channel to raise them clearly.
+Useful collaboration starts to break down.

 Act 3: Capability Building